 But Hatchet Bay Farm was taken over by the government in 1975 for political reasons.
 And it's much-lamented closure nine years later will forever be associated with former prime minister Sir Lynden Pindling's gloating remark that state ownership had made the farm "the greatest success story in Bahamian agricultural history".

-Meanwhile, Davis had developed his own employment-generating Three Tree Farm at Rock Sound, as well as a second home estate for the wealthy called the Rock Sound Club.
+Meanwhile, Davis had developed his own employment-generating Three Bays Farm at Rock Sound, as well as a second home estate for the wealthy called the Rock Sound Club.
 In 1952 he wanted to build a 300-room hotel at Half Sound, but the government turned him down.
 So he sold out to airline pioneer Juan Trippe, who set himself up on Davis' former estate.

 Perhaps more than anyone, Trippe was responsible for the development of the commercial airline industry in the 1950s and 60s.
 And it was Trippe who transformed South Eleuthera into a destination of choice for the glitterati of North America and Europe.